hpyhacking/peatio/docs/peatio/multi_network.md

 ### Blockchains

-New fields added to blockchain configuration, now you can configure min deposit amount, withdraw fee, min withdraw amount on blockchain level
+New fields added to blockchain configuration, now you can configure min deposit amount, withdraw fee, min withdraw amount on blockchain level in plarform currency

 |Field|    | Default Values | Examples | Description|
 |---------|---------|---------|---------|--------|